anarkrypto/pdf-to-img/CONTRIBUTING.md

 We encourage a positive and inclusive community.
 Please be respectful and considerate when interacting with other contributors.

-Thank you for contributing to the PDF to Image Converter Project!
+Thank you for contributing to the PDF-TO-IMG!